skienzmatishun/rippreport/content/p/letter-mayor-kennon-orange-beach/index.md

   length_score: 100
   category_score: 0
   rank: 9
 alttags: An open envelope on a sandy beach holds a letter to Mayor Kennon of Orange Beach, Alabama.
 A wooden pen and city mug sit nearby
+summary: Continuing our coverage of local judicial abuse, Orange Beach leaders protected an influential municipal judge after a blatant miscarriage of justice in a serious criminal case.
+Official records expose a systemic pattern where privileged court insiders routinely handed sweetheart deals to repeat offenders.
+Read the full breakdown of how municipal courts protect their own insider cartel.
 ---
 **Sept.
 4, 2015**